-Just because she's marrying a royal doesn't mean Meghan Markle won't take on a new last name!
-The actress is set to wed Prince Harry in May, so now many royal fans are wondering what she'll be called after.
+Just because she’s marrying a royal doesn’t mean Meghan Markle won’t take on a new last name!
+The actress is set to wed Prince Harry tomorrow, so now many royal fans are wondering what she’ll be called after.
+Scroll down for the details on the couple’s monikers!

 Right now her full name is Rachel Meghan Markle (yes, Meghan is actually her middle name!), but once she and Harry tie the knot, her name could become Rachel Meghan Mountbatten-Windsor, if she wants, that is.
 “Junior members of the royal family have the option of using the surname,” royal historian and author Carolyn Harris told Town & Country.